LesPerras.com

 Sensing Emotional Content in Memories

 I have been reviewing some of my memories.
 In particular, I was going over some memories that I have reviewed in the past one or more times.
 As I start to review, I can sense an emotional response in my body.
 I take this as an indicator that I have not fully dealt with the memories or episodes of feelings involved.
-It seems like each instance is an onion.
-You can take off the outer layer.
-It seems done, but if you leave it a while and come back, you discover another layer that you can remove.
+This process reminds me of clearing emotional baggage, where it's not just about getting rid of the obvious stuff, but also dealing with the underlying layers.
+This approach can be really powerful for personal growth and liberation, as discussed in Clearing Through Catharsis.
+As I discussed in Clearing Through Catharsis, this approach can be really powerful for personal growth and liberation.

 Revisiting Memories

 Two years ago when I was doing this process, there were many times when I couldn't remember anything, even if I tried.
 There were lots of times when I drew a blank.
 I felt that there was lots inside me, but when I went to look, 'poof!'
 It disappeared.
-Slowly, was able to access more and more memories 'on demand' as it were.
-Now, they stand out like, islands in the sea of my life, with so many other memories underwater and still inaccessible.
+I've noticed that this process can take time, but it's worth it.
+As I explore my memories, I'm reminded of the importance of bringing hidden memories to the surface.
+Building on ideas from Heal Your Past: The Power of Emotional Memory Work, which shares a similar approach, I've seen firsthand how emotional memory work can help reveal new associations and patterns.
 But each time I revisit an episode, the island seems to get a little bit bigger.
-Sometimes the islands seem to connect to each other as well.
+As I revisit episodes, I've noticed that they can start to connect with each other, creating a more cohesive picture.
+This relates to what I discussed in Emotional Potholes, where uncovering forgotten memories can help reveal new associations and patterns.

 Is it a Question of Skill?